BrianHicks/bytes.zone/drafts/reusable-phantom-id-types.md

         (Decode.field "purriness" Decode.int)
 ```

+All the instances of `CatId` should be erased during compilation.
+That is, they shouldn't end up adding any weight to your compiled JavaScript!

 And there you have it!

-So to sum up: with this technique, you get...
+To sum up: with this technique, you get the normal stuff you get by using custom types as IDs, like:

 - nice type-checking and good errors (with really obvious fixes, like "you have a `Id Dog` but you need an `Id Cat`.")
 - reasonable levels of code reuse

 But with these tradeoffs:

-- You have to deal with `comparable` not being extendable by custom types.
+- You have to deal with `comparable` not being extendable by custom types (which is true without a phantom type, too.)
 - You have to be disciplined about not deconstructing/matching against IDs in places where it wouldn't make sense to take responsibility for constructing them.
-- To get IDs in the records themselves (as opposed to just in `Dict`s or whatever) you have to do a (small) type trick.
+- To get IDs in the records themselves (as opposed to just in `Dict`s or whatever) you have to do a type trick.

 So would I do this again?
 It's a big maybe!